topofocus/active-orient/README.md

 # ActiveOrient
-Use OrientDB to persistently store dynamic Ruby-Objects and use database queries to manage even very large datasets.
+Use OrientDB to persistently store Ruby-Objects and use database queries to manage even very large datasets.
 **OrientDB Version 3 is required**,  OrientDB 3.1 is supported

 ### Quick Start